-Individuals who have a history substance abuse are vulnerable to experiencing anger in the early stages of recovery.
+Individuals who have a history of substance abuse are vulnerable to experiencing anger in the early stages of recovery.
 When an individual is active in addiction their emotions become blunted and suppressed.
-When the substance abuse stops, a flood of emotions may surface.
+When the substance abuse stops, a flood of emotions may surface, ones that someone will need addiction therapist training to help handle.
 The individual is now able to experience feelings and often the feeling of anger is prominent.
 People who are suffering from substance abuse or who are new in recovery struggle to cope with the physical and mental effects of using substances.
 Irritability, pain, and feeling jittery are early emotions that surface in abundance.
+Those that are potentially faced with a close one struggling with substance addiction, it can be extremely beneficial to look into something such as this Austin drug testing company, firstly to understand what substances the person is addicted to, and second to help the addict come to terms with the issues they will be facing in the future.
+Addiction is no easy feat to overcome, which is why help from health services, friends, and family should be offered as soon as possible in efforts to start an early recovery plan.

 Anger is an inevitable emotion that is present early on in recovery from substance abuse.
 Anger is an emotion, which people experience when they perceive situations to be out of their control.
 Anger often serves as a protector against feeling deeper emotions such as shame, disappointment, or worthlessness, and anger can be difficult to express early in recovery.
 Anger is only an emotion; it is neither good nor bad.
 Anger can be expressed in constructive or destructive ways.
 When a person is new to recovery from substance abuse, their anger is often expressed in destructive ways.
 Aggressive behavior is the acting out of anger in a destructive manner.